 Periodically, we enter into foreign currency forward and option contracts to protect against possible changes in values of certain anticipated foreign currency cash flows, primarily resulting from sales in Europe.
 These contracts are designated as cash flow hedges and accordingly, the gains and losses on these forward and option contracts are reported as a component of other comprehensive income and reclassified into interest and other income, net in the same periods during which the hedged transactions affect earnings.
 No portions of these foreign currency forward and option contracts are excluded from the assessment of hedge effectiveness, and there are no material ineffective portions of these hedging instruments.
 At December 31, 2005 and 2004, amounts in accumulated other comprehensive income related to cash flow hedges were not material.
 We also enter into foreign currency forward contracts to reduce exposures to foreign currency fluctuations of certain assets and liabilities denominated in foreign currencies.
-These forward contracts have not been designated as hedges and accordingly, gains and losses on these foreign currency forward contracts are recognized in interest and other income, net in the current period.
-During the years ended December 31, 2005, 2004 and 2003, gains and losses on these foreign currency forward contracts were not material.
+These forward contracts have not been designated as hedges and accordingly, gains and losses on these foreign currency forward contracts were not material.

 To protect against possible reductions in value of certain of our available-for-sale marketable equity securities and certain available-for-sale fixed income investments, we have entered into equity forward contracts and interest rate swap agreements which qualify and are designated as fair value hedges.
 The gains and losses on the equity forward contracts as well as the offsetting losses and gains on the hedged equity securities are recognized in interest and other income, net in the current period.
 During the years ended December 31, 2005, 2004, and 2003, gains and losses on the portions of these equity forwards excluded from the assessment of hedge effectiveness and the ineffective portions of these hedging instruments were not material.
 The interest rate swap agreements were liquidated in 2004 and in 2005 when the underlying available-for-sale fixed income securities either matured or were sold.
 The terms of the interest rate swap agreements corresponded to the related hedged investments for the periods that both the interest rate swap agreements and the related hedged investments were outstanding.
 As a result, there was no hedge ineffectiveness.
-During the years ended December 31, 2005, 2004, and 2003, gains and losses on these interest rate swap agreements were fully offset by the losses and agains on the hedged investments.
+During the years ended December 31, 2005, 2004, and 2003, gains and losses on these interest rate swap agreements were fully offset by the losses and gains on the hedged investments.